AdnannM/Shop-Api/README.md

 # Shop-Api

 - Shop Api Leaf, Vaper-Swift
-- MongoDb database
+- Add new Item to database with html form
+- Save item to datase
-- Web page to add Item to database
+- Update item and Delete Item from database
+- Use this Api for iOS App
+- Set up Api on Docker